Reference 04 — Communication flows¶

 Forwarders are stateless.
 There is no per-request table: the forward route is the shrinking

-dstis consumed monotonically per hop; adstthat revisits a node is malformed (ERROR{tr::path::invalid}).
-No dedup state exists anywhere on the path — parallel links to one peer are different explicit addresses (deliberate redundancy), not auto-multipath.The payload bytes never move on a forward hop.
+dstis consumed monotonically per hop, so a delivery travels exactly as far as its explicit route and no further — a physical cycle is harmless per-op, not rejected (there is no revisit check).
+No dedup state exists anywhere on the path; parallel links to one peer are different explicit addresses (deliberate redundancy), not auto-multipath.The payload bytes never move on a forward hop.
 Only the two route PATHs are rewritten; the rest of the frame is sent as views over the inbound bytes.

 A REPLY expects no reply (RFC-0004 §B): it routes hop-by-hop along the return route without growing